From Varadhan's Limit to Eigenmaps: A Guide to the Geometric Analysis behind Manifold Learning: Classes of Riemannian Manifolds and Convergence

 A sequence of warped product metric tensors on a sphere will have (\ref{warp-Ck}) with $f_j(0)=f_j(\pi)=0$ and $f_\infty(0)=f_\infty(\pi)$.
-To have a $C^k$ metric tensor across the poles, one needs $k$ derivatives to match that of the standard sphere:
+To have a $C^k$ metric tensor across the poles, we need $k$ derivatives to match that of the standard sphere: